-We are an innovative clinical stage biopharmaceutical company focused on discovering and developing first-in-class immunotherapies to lengthen health span by disrupting the link between chronic, low-grade inflammation, and age-related diseases.
+We are an innovative preclinical stage biopharmaceutical company focused on discovering and developing novel immunotherapies to lengthen health span by disrupting the link between chronic, low-grade inflammation and age-related diseases.
 We believe age-related low grade chronic inflammation, or "inflammaging," is a significant contributing factor to several chronic diseases and conditions, such as cancer, cardiovascular disease, diabetes, neurodegenerative diseases, and autoimmune diseases.
-We believe our approach has the potential to fundamentally change the treatment of these age-related diseases.
+We believe our approach has the potential to provide an innovative treatment of these age-related diseases.